AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 FAQ
 ---

+Q: Where to buy light sources in the crawl scenario game?
+A: Too late.
+However, they can be crafted in at least two ways in the very early stages of the scenario.
+See the terrain lore menu for crafting recipes after exploring the initial levels.

 Q: Why does the percentage of explored tiles turns from 100% to 99%?
 A: Apparently enemies transformed a tile from unexplorable terrain kind to explorable.
 The new tile has never been seen by the player,